 4.6.
 Assignment.
 Neither EESI nor any Sysco Party will assign this Agreement or any of its rights or obligations hereunder without the prior written consent of the other Party, which consent will not be unreasonably withheld or delayed.
-Notwithstanding the foregoing, (a) a Sysco Party may, without the consent of EESI, assign this Agreement, in whole or in part, to an affiliate of such Party (provided that Sysco Corporation shall remain fully liable under this Agreement under such circumstances); and (b) EESI may, without the consent of the Sysco Parties, (i) transfer, sell, pledge, encumber or assign this Agreement or the accounts, revenues or proceeds hereof in connection with any financing or other financial arrangements (provided that EESI shall remain fully liable under this Agreement under such circumstances); (ii) assign this Agreement, in whole or in part, to an affiliate of EESI (provided that EESI shall remain fully liable under this Agreement under such circumstances); or (iii) assign this Agreement to any person or entity succeeding to all or substantially all of the assets of EESI.
+Notwithstanding the foregoing, (a) a Sysco Party may, without the consent of EESI, assign this Agreement, in whole or in part, to an affiliate of such Party (provided that Sysco Corporation shall remain fully liable under this Agreement under such circumstances); and (b) EESI may, without the consent of the Sysco Parties, (i) transfer, sell, pledge, encumber or assign this Agreement or the accounts, revenues or proceeds hereof in connection with any financing or other financial arrangements (provided that EESI shall remain fully liable under this Agreement under such circumstances); (ii) assign this Agreement, in whole or in part, to an affiliate of EESI (provided that EESI shall remain fully liable under this Agreement under such circumstances); or (iii) assign this Agreement to any person or entity succeeding to all or substantially all of the assets of EESI; provided that in the case of clauses (b) (iii) any such assignee will (x) have a reasonably demonstrable capability to perform all of its assignor's obligations under this Agreement and (y) agree in writing to be bound by the terms and conditions hereof.
 Assignments or transfers not in compliance with this section will be void and ineffective.

 4.7.
 Binding Effect.
 This Agreement will inure to the benefit of and be binding upon the Parties and their respective successors and permitted assigns.
 No assignment permitted hereunder will relieve EESI or any of the Sysco Parties of any of their respective obligations under this Agreement.